 The landowner or sporting tenant should help to ensure that country sports can be conducted in accordance with physical distancing measures.
 It is incumbent on the landowner or sporting tenant to ensure that relevant records are kept up to date and accurate.
 Guests should be informed that they should only participate if they are fit, well and not experiencing any Covid-19 symptoms.
 Similarly, guests should not participate if anyone from their household is symptomatic or self-isolating.
-Advice on the "test, trace, isolate, support strategy" led by NHS in Scotland is here.
-This will play a key role in ensuring people are well-informed and, should symptoms start following an event, contact tracing should help minimise the transmission potential.
+Advice on the "test, trace, isolate, support strategy" led by NHS in Scotland is <a href="https://example.com/here-contact-tracing-